5 Luard Road, Dysart/Wivelingham

 Annie Cooke, visitor, 16, general servant, Huntingdon

 Professor Woodhead was appointed colonel in the R.A.M.C (T) at the beginning of World War I and was for some time head of a camp in Tipperary.
-He was then appointed inspector of laboratories in the military hospitals in the UK, a post which involved perpetual travelling and discomfort, the starin of which no doubt conduced to the signs of serious over-work from which of late he suffered.
-In 1919 he was created K.B.E. in recognition of his valuable war work. (from obituary in Nature, 109,5 January 1922)
+He was then appointed inspector of laboratories in the military hospitals in the UK, a post which involved perpetual travelling and discomfort, an experience which was considered to induce the signs of serious over-work from which of late he suffered.
+In 1919 he was created K.B.E. in recognition of his valuable war work. (from his obituary in Nature, 109,5 January 1922)

 John E Few MA LLB